How to Freeze Cookie Dough

 The Speckled Palate participates in affiliate programs.
 As an Amazon Associate, I earn a commission from qualifying purchases.
 Please refer to my disclosure page for more information about these affiliate programs.

-- Baking sheet—while a larger baking sheet can fit into my freezer sometimes, having a jelly roll pan comes in handy if your freezer is full or smaller.
+- Baking sheet or a cookie sheet — while a larger baking sheet can fit into my freezer sometimes, having a jelly roll pan comes in handy if your freezer is full or smaller.

 - Parchment paper or wax paper